alexvlad14/CoffeeMachines/README.md

 # Coffee Shop App

 # App description
 Welcome to Coffee Shop App, the ultimate coffee experience at your fingertips!
-Our innovative coffee machine ordering app, powered by Microsoft Power Apps, Dataverse, and Power Automate, is designed to elevate your coffee brewing journey to new heights.
+Our innovative coffee machine ordering canvas app, powered by Microsoft Power Apps, Dataverse, and Power Automate, is designed to elevate your coffee brewing journey to new heights.

 ![Screenshot_1](0.png)